UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 One idea that has developed recently gives a powerful conceptual framework for implementing GUIs in a way that is more robust to bugs than previous approaches.
 It's not always given a name, but when it is, it is known alternately as [The Elm Architecture](https://guide.elm-lang.org/architecture/) or [Model-View-Update](https://thomasbandt.com/model-view-update).
 React and Redux together give an implementation of this idea, though they use slightly different terminology: Redux uses "state" to refer to what others would call "model", and it uses the term "reducer" for code that implements the "update" in Elm and Model-View-Update.

+Confusingly, React has its own notion of "state", which is separate from the Redux notion of state.
+Below, all references to "state" refer to the Redux idea.

 The basic idea is that the entire application can be thought of as consisting of three parts:

 1. **State:**